vatpac-technology/sops/docs/terminal/brisbane.md

 All other aircraft require a 'Next' call to CG TCU.

-The Standard Assignable level from CG ADC to BN TCU is:
+The standard assignable level from CG ADC to BN TCU is:

 | Aircraft | Level |
 | -------- | ----- |